166:31:00 Cernan: Okay, Bob, I'd like the range and bearing to the...We're roll...We...

 167:15:31 Parker: Copy that.
 (Pause)

-[Gene's "after" of the sample location is 22403.]167:15:37 Schmitt: (On his way to the Rover) Bob, the walls of the big craters around here - that is, the ones that are, say, 15 meters in diameter - tend to be a little bit lighter albedo than ones down in the mantled area.
+[Gene's "after" of the sample location is 22403.
+The sample is 78155.
+The large piece broke into numerous samll pieces during the trip back to Houston.]167:15:37 Schmitt: (On his way to the Rover) Bob, the walls of the big craters around here - that is, the ones that are, say, 15 meters in diameter - tend to be a little bit lighter albedo than ones down in the mantled area.
 (Pause) I'm afraid those pictures on that rake may be through a dust-colored lens.

 [Having hopped out of the crater, Gene gets the gnomon.]167:16:12 Cernan: Well, they were also in my documented sample here, too.
 (Long Pause)